hypeJunction/hypeGameMechanics/readme.md

 * Earn points actively for performing certain actions / activities on the site
 * Earn points passively by receiving interactions on their content items (e.g. ratings, comments, likes)
 * Claim badges when a set of defined criteria are met

-## Acknowledgements

- * Upgrade to Elgg 1.12 was sponsored by Fernando Bacelar

 ## Introduction